Aurora UK Alpha PLC Executes Share Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Aurora UK Alpha PLC, a company involved in investment activities, has executed a transaction involving the repurchase of its own shares.
-On October 29, 2025, the company bought back 20,000 ordinary shares at a price of 258.0991 pence per share, which will be held in treasury.
-This transaction affects the total number of voting rights, now standing at 110,629,353, which shareholders can use for calculating their interests in accordance with regulatory guidelines.
+Aurora UK Alpha PLC, a company involved in investment management, has executed a share buyback transaction as authorized during its Annual General Meeting.
+On 30 October 2025, the company repurchased 20,000 ordinary shares at a price of 259.9402 pence per share, which will be held in treasury.
+This transaction adjusts the total number of voting rights to 110,609,353, which shareholders can use for calculating their interests in accordance with FCA regulations.

 Spark’s Take on GB:ARR Stock